taiiat/scarable/PITCHME.md

 ed25519 curveに基づくBlockchain cost

-a public key uses 32 bytes
+A public key uses 32 bytes

-only one  signature 64 bytes
+Only one  signature 64 bytes

-Signature for hock and settle
+Signature for hock and settle=2

 Pub key for each output and